fivetran/dbt_fivetran_utils/README.md

 ----
 ### try_cast ([source](macros/try_cast.sql))
 This macro allows a field to be cast to a specified datatype.
 If the datatype is incompatible then a `null` value is provided.
-This macro is compatible with BigQuery, Redshift, Postgres, Snowflake, and Databricks.
+This macro is compatible with BigQuery, Redshift, Postgres, DuckDB, Snowflake, and Databricks.
 > Please note: For Postgres and Redshift destinations the `numeric` datatype is only supported to try_cast.
 **Usage:**
 ```sql